awesome-webextension/neutrino-webextension/README.md

 All options are optional.

 - `polyfill`: boolean or string.
 Default `false`.
 Generate polyfill related configs.
 If `true` the `webextension-polyfill` should be installed.
-You can alos provide path to a custom polyfill file.
+You can also provide path to a custom polyfill file.
 - `removePolyfillSourcemap`: boolean.
 Default `true` on production.
-Remove link to source map.
+Remove link to source map in `webextension-polyfill`.
 - `manifest`: string.
 Default `'<neutrino.options.root>/src/manifest/'`.
 Extension manifests directory.
-  - This directory should have at least a `[browser].manifest.(json|js)` (e.g. `firefox.manifest.(json|js)`).
-This preset will read this directory to get browser names and generate outputs respectively.
+  - This directory should have at least a `[browser].manifest.(json|js)` (e.g. `firefox.manifest.json`).
+This preset will read the manifest directory to get browser names and generate outputs respectively.
-  - A `common.manifest.json` can be added for shared values.
+  - A `common.manifest.(json|js)` can be added for shared values.
   - Version number is copied from package.json by default.
 If you specify `version` field on any manifest.json it will overwrite the default.
 This is not recommended.
-You should just perform sematic updates on package.json to avoid confusion.
+You should only perform sematic updates on package.json to avoid confusion.
 See [standard-version](https://www.npmjs.com/package/standard-version) for example.
 - `template`: string.
 Default [`<neutrino-webextension_root>/template.ejs`](./template.ejs).
 Path to a special template for html-webpack-plugin.
 You normally don't have to change this.
-The html-webpack-plugin can be configured through [web](https://github.com/neutrinojs/neutrino/blob/master/packages/web/README.md#preset-options) preset or other Neutrino presets that based on web (e.g [react](https://github.com/neutrinojs/neutrino/blob/master/packages/react/README.md#advanced-configuration)).
+The html-webpack-plugin can be configured through [web](https://github.com/neutrinojs/neutrino/blob/master/packages/web/README.md#preset-options) preset or other Neutrino presets that are based on web (e.g [react](https://github.com/neutrinojs/neutrino/blob/master/packages/react/README.md#advanced-configuration)).
 If you really need to replace the template, copy [template.ejs](./template.ejs) and make your own.
 - `setup`: string.
 Default empty.
-Path to a setup file for development which will run right after the fake WebExtension environment and before other scripts including webextension-polyfill.
+Path to a setup file for development which will run right after the fake WebExtension environment and before running other scripts including webextension-polyfill.
 Relative path is resolved relative to Neutrino `root` path.
 Here you can add other polyfills or play with the sinon-chrome stubs.
 If you think some of the fake values or functionalities should be added by default, please open a PR to [`webextensions-emulator`](https://github.com/crimx/webextensions-emulator).

 ## Entry Options